 The regional results can be explored in the applet below, for different seasons, regions and trend lengths (N).
 The maps show mean trends for the first N years for the two ensembles (top row), and also the extreme possibilities for each grid point separately (middle and bottom rows).
 The right column shows the regional average properties using time-series (with red & blue lines showing the maximum & minimum trends) and histograms.
 To be clear – the only difference between the individual ensemble members is the initial conditions.
 Lots of fascinating features – would be interested in hear what readers think!

-UPDATE (23/08/13): Additional images added which show the spatial map corresponding to the regional average maximum and minimum trend (grid-point not independent option).
+UPDATE (18/12/15): Whole page updated.
+Summary of updates since original post: new regions and precipitation added, along with spatial maps corresponding to the regional average maximum and minimum trend (grid-point not independent option).

 [Note that the variability in FAMOUS is probably too large, so the ranges are likely to be too broad if considering what this means for the real world.]